jhnwnstd/syllabify/README.md

+Here's an updated README to reflect the new functionality of the `test_script.py`, where users can either test random words or input a specific word to syllabify and compute the Word Complexity Measure (WCM).

+---

 # Syllabify Project

 Welcome to the **Syllabify Project**!
 This project offers tools to syllabify words using the CMU Pronouncing Dictionary and compute their **Word Complexity Measure (WCM)**.
 It comprises three main Python scripts: